Water Planning & Wetlands

 Haley Byron, Waseca County Water Resource Specialist - (507-835-0615)

 The Enforcement Division of the Board of Soil and Water Resources (BWSR) enforces most of Minnesota's wetland regulations.
-People concerned about unauthorized wetland activities occurring in their area should contact Marla Watje at the Waseca County SWCD, the Board of Soil and Water Resources, or the Army Corps of Engineers.
+People concerned about unauthorized wetland activities occurring in their area should contact Haley Byron at Waseca County Planning and Zoning.

 If you have a project that might affect a wetland

-- Early in the process, contact the Waseca County Soil and Water Conservation District for appropriate guidance and permits.
+- Early in the process, contact the Waseca County Planning and Zoning for appropriate guidance and permits.

 - Find out if the land you intend to alter is a wetland.
 Remember, an area can be a wetland even if it does not appear wet on the surface.